pyrocko/grond/docs/source/report/index.rst

 it with the world.

 For convenience, the archive file ``grond-report.tar.gz`` contains the complete report directory.
-You can find it in the ``repors`` directory or under a link on the report web page.
+You can find it in the ``report`` directory or under a link on the report web page.
 After unpacking, place the archive file into the unpacked directory to keep the archive file link operational.